joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 We've added a `mapActionCreatorsToProps` function that takes the `dispatch` function as an argument.
 It returns the result of a call to `bindActionCreators` with our `GalleryActions` provided as an argument.
 Now if you log the props, you'll see that `Gallery` *no longer gets passed the `dispatch` function*, and instead has a function called `selectImage` that we can use directly!

-Under the hood, redux has given us a well named shortcut for `dispatch(GalleryActions.selectImage(image))`

-So!

-We've done several things:
+To review, we've done several things:

 * created a reducer that contains the initial (default) state of our application and listens for actions
 * created a store that consumes the reducer and provides a dispatcher that we can use to dispatch actions